Back to Funding

 The Nine Dimensions tool.
 Image layout: Margot Stoete

-However, they have told us that they often struggle to translate this richness to the more limited or specific requirements of funding calls and other resources that they need to tap into in order to do their work.
-Similarly, our conversations with creative practice funders and policy makers also showed that they draw on rich insights about the change potential of creative practices – but that they struggle with the same limitations of funding requirements.
+However, they have told us that they often struggle to translate this richness to the more limited or specific requirements of funding calls and other resources that they need to tap into to do their work.
+Similarly, our conversations with creative practice funders and policy makers show that they draw on rich insights about the change potential of creative practices – but that they struggle with the same limitations of funding requirements.
 Often, the language or structure is not really there to have more meaningful and multidimensional reflections about creative practice and change.

 To help with this challenge, CreaTures has developed a new tool: 9 Dimensions for the reflective evaluation of creative practices.
 The 9 Dimensions tool has been developed through a structured interview process with a number of our creative practitioners; through dialogues with funders and policy makers; and through extensive engagement with different literatures that provide understanding about the links between creative practice and change – including insights from across sociology, psychology, anthropology, human geography, political science, and sustainability and complex systems science.
 It has been an amazing journey through these different literatures to put this work together!
 For more on the research that led to the tool, see here.